nainajohari/docker_joomla/README.md

 "docker exec -it $container_id bash"

-You are supposed to run "docker ps" know container's id before you run the above command.
+You are supposed to run "docker ps" to know container's id before you run the above command.
 Within container,read the content of the file named password.txt to access your mysql database username and password by running :-

 cat /password.txt